 This could also be done with fabric scraps as a great way to use your fabric scraps.

-Easy Baby Blanket Patterns:
+Easy Baby Blanket Pattern

-Just keep doing that with each square for your row until you have the row completed.
+- Make sure it looks like this when you open them.
+Keep doing that with each square for your row until you have the row completed.
 Then set it aside and start the next row and do this to each of your rows.

-You want to be sure that your seams from one row are matching up with the seams from the other row as much as possible:
+- You want to be sure that your seams from one row are matching up with the seams from the other row as much as possible.

+- Now sew one row to the next.
 Do that with all of your rows until you have a full blanket top.
 Press again.

-4. Now grab your minky dots fabric or whatever fabric you have for the bottom and cut it to the same size as your quilt top.
+- Now grab your minky dots fabric or whatever fabric you have for the bottom and cut it to the same size as your quilt top.
 With right sides together sew the minky fabric to the quilt top all around the outside edges leaving an opening of about 4 inches to turn it right side out.
-Turn it right side out and then top stitch all the way around the outside (this will also close your opening-make sure to fold it under nicely before you top stitch over it).
+Turn it right side out and then topstitch all the way around the outside (this will also close your opening-make sure to fold it under nicely before you top stitch over it).

-back up through the bottom and tie a square knot.
+- Go back up through the bottom and tie a square knot.
 I usually do this on every other 4 corner spot.

 And that’s it!
 Not too hard!